 For the car kit, you should have the items listed above, plus an extra layer of winter clothes for everyone who might be traveling with you, warm and waterproof winter boots in case you have to walk in the snow, jumper cables, and some road flares to warn of traffic hazards and help rescue teams find you.

-PRO TIP: If you’re worried about having enough water in your home or car in case of emergencies, consider keeping a LifeStraw Personal Water Filter for Hiking, Camping, Travel, and Emergency Preparedness on hand to purify water for safe drinking.
+PRO TIP: If you’re worried about having enough water in your home or car in case of emergencies, consider keeping a LifeStraw Personal Water Filter on hand to purify water for safe drinking.
 It could save your life.

 Spray your snow shovel with cooking spray to prevent snow from sticking and make snow removal so much easier.

-Getting through winter isn’t always easy, but these Cold Weather Hacks will definitely make it more bearable.
+Getting through winter isn’t always easy, but these Cold Weather Hacks will definitely make the season more bearable.

-What do you think of this list of Easy Cold Weather Hacks?
-Do you think you’ll give them a try?
+What do you think of these Easy Cold Weather Hacks?
 Did I miss any great tips?
 Please share your thoughts in the comments below!